Jazzmoon/SawThat/README.md

 # Saw That?

-As a kid, my sister and I was obsessed with Screenlife's DVD Trivia game called [**Scene It?**][Scene It?].
+As a kid, my sister and I was obsessed with Screenlife's DVD Trivia game called [**Scene It?**][SceneIt].
 Sadly, those games are no longer being produced anymore, as the medium of DVD game isn't very popular anymore.
-However, especially due to the recent pandemic, remote games, such as those featured in [Jackbox Party Packs][Jackbox Party Packs], that you can play with friends have become more and more valued.
+However, especially due to the recent pandemic, remote games, such as those featured in [Jackbox Party Packs][JPP], that you can play with friends have become more and more valued.

 **Saw That?** is intended to bring the DVD trivia game genre that **Scene It?** revolutionized into a more modernized medium, in the hopes that it will become a popular game if the rights can be obtained to the different themes you want to make.